 This joint resolution proposes an amendment to the Rules of Evidence in New Jersey, specifically clarifying an exception to the hearsay rule regarding statements made for medical diagnosis or treatment.
 The resolution emphasizes the importance of hearsay testimony related to a person's medical history or current condition in making critical decisions about mental health services, including their provision, continuation, or cessation.
 By clarifying this exception, the resolution aims to facilitate the admissibility of such testimony in legal proceedings, thereby supporting individuals in need of mental health care and their families.

 The resolution outlines the procedural steps for adopting this amendment, allowing the Supreme Court of New Jersey to implement the change without the need for a Judicial Conference presentation, thus expediting the process.
-If signed by the Governor, the amendment will take effect on a date specified by the Supreme Court's order of adoption.
-This initiative reflects the legislative intent to enhance the legal framework surrounding mental health services and ensure that relevant medical information can be effectively utilized in legal contexts.
+If signed by the Governor, the resolution will take immediate effect, and the Supreme Court will be responsible for determining the effective date of the rule change.
+This initiative reflects a legislative effort to enhance the legal framework surrounding mental health services and ensure that relevant medical information can be utilized effectively in legal contexts.